Global Health Day

 - Presentation: How logical are the ideas presented on the poster?
 How interesting is the manner of presentation?
 How clearly written and free of significant grammatical problems is the poster?

 - Visual Impact: How effective is the poster visually?
 How valuable is each section, figure, and graph in furthering viewers’ understanding of the subject?

 - More guidance and resources for creating a poster will be provided upon acceptance.

 More Details for Oral Presentation

-- Oral presentations will be 10 minutes in length, including Q & A.
+- Oral presentations will be 5 to 7 minutes in length, plus Q & A.

 Submit an Abstract

 - Feb 19 - Abstract Deadline for Oral Presentation Consideration

 - Feb 27 - Abstract Deadline for Posters Presentations